Khwa678/digitalclock/README.md

 # digitalclock
-using css ,html and javascript
+using css ,html and javascript . thank you .